Why book with us?

 We are not just a booking portal, we have unrivalled experience in accommodation booking and a wealth of Italian destination knowledge.
 Over the years, we have developed impeccable relationships with holiday home owners and partners in Italy, so you can rest assured that you will always be in safe hands to ensure a perfect holiday.

-Сhoose your destination
+Сhoose your Italian holiday destination

-Italy by theme
+Italian holiday by theme

 Excellent climates, spectacular views and gorgeous towns, the Italian Lakes are a gem.
 Lake Garda and Como are perfect for relaxation, sightseeing or an energetic holiday!

 The rolling vineyards of Tuscany, Umbria and Le Marche with hilltop villages, as well as the orange soil and olive groves of Puglia, create a perfect backdrop by renting our villas in Italy

 From Sauze D’Oulx and Sestriere in the Milky Way to Selva Val Gardena and Cortina in the Dolomites, Italian ski will not disappoint with its blend of family and lively chic resorts.

 From the dramatic coastline of Amalfi and the turquoise waters of Sardinia, to historical Sicily, cosmopolitan Liguria and rugged Puglia, Italian beach holidays will not fail to impress.

 Top 10 tips for beginner skiing in Italy (or travelling with beginners)

 Although I’m an intermediate skier myself, every year we bring new friends and family along, some of which are absolute beginners to skiing.
 I love the more laid back approach to skiing in Italy and love it when friends get the ski bug, so I thought it could be useful to share some of my thoughts and ideas to make a ski beginners ski holiday in Italy more of a success…